nymous/pydantic-vault/README.md

 To authenticate using the [Approle auth method][vault-auth-approle], you need to pass a role ID and a secret ID to your Settings class.

-Pydantic-vault reads this information from the following sources (in descending order of priority):
+pydantic-settings-vault reads this information from the following sources (in descending order of priority):
   - the `vault_role_id` and `vault_secret_id` configuration fields in your `Settings.model_config` dict (`vault_secret_id` can be a `str` or a `SecretStr`)
   - the `VAULT_ROLE_ID` and `VAULT_SECRET_ID` environment variables